Derek Lawlor

 Derek Lawlor is an Irish fashion knitwear designer, based in London, United Kingdom.
 Recognised internationally for creating unique textures in his designs, Lawlor has been featured in Vogue, Vogue Italia, The Telegraph, and Grazia.
 In addition to his own knitwear label, he has produced exclusive pieces for clients including musical artists Leona Lewis, V V Brown, and Katy B, as well as The Royal Ballet, who have modeled his knits.

 Early life and education

 Lawlor was born in Portlaoise, Ireland, and grew up in Sussex, England.
 He attributes his early appreciation for knitwear to summers spent with his grandmothers and aunts as they knitted and made lace.

-He moved to London in 2003 to study textile design at Central St Martin's, where he specialised in knitwear.
-After completing his BA, Lawlor went on to complete a master's degree in Fashion Knitwear at St Martin's in 2009.
+He moved to London in 2003 to study textile design at Central Saint Martins, where he specialised in knitwear.
+After completing his BA, Lawlor went on to complete a master's degree in Fashion Knitwear at St Martins in 2009.
 His MA collection received acclaim for "his trademark cord-working techniques, in which wax cord is applied to knit in integrated patterns, resulting in graphic sculptural effects which transform the silhouette of the garment."